Henry the Young King: Political career

-Young Henry and Margaret were formally married on 27 August 1172 at Winchester Cathedral, when Henry, aged seventeen, was crowned King of England a second time, this time together with Margaret, by Rotrou, the Archbishop of Rouen.
+Young Henry and Margaret were formally married on 27 August 1172 at Winchester Cathedral, when Henry, aged 17, was crowned King of England a second time, this time together with Margaret, by Rotrou, the Archbishop of Rouen.

 Young Henry fell out with his father in 1173.
 Contemporary chroniclers allege that this was owing to the young man's frustration that his father had given him no realm to rule, and his feeling starved of funds.
 The rebellion seems, however, to have drawn strength from much deeper discontent with his father's rule, and a formidable party of Anglo-Norman, Norman, Angevin, Poitevin and Breton magnates joined him.
-The revolt of 1173–1174 came close to toppling the king; he was narrowly saved by the loyalty of a party of nobles with holdings on the English side of the Channel, and by the defeat and capture of William I, the King of Scotland.
-Young Henry sought a reconciliation after the capture of his mother, Eleanor of Aquitaine, and the failure of the rebellion.
-His funds were much increased by the terms of the settlement and he apparently devoted most of the next seven years to the amusement of the tournament.
+The revolt of 1173–1174 came close to toppling the king; he was narrowly saved by the loyalty of a party of nobles with holdings on the English side of the Channel and by the defeat and capture of William I, the King of Scotland.
+Young Henry sought a reconciliation after the capture of his mother Eleanor and the failure of the rebellion.
+His funds were much increased by the terms of the settlement, and he apparently devoted most of the next seven years to the amusement of the tournament.

 In November 1179, he represented his father at the coronation of Philip Augustus as associate king of France at Reims.
-He acted as Steward of France and carried the crown in the coronation procession.
+He acted as steward of France and carried the crown in the coronation procession.
 Later, he played a leading role in the celebratory tournament held at Lagny-sur-Marne, to which he brought a retinue of over 500 knights at huge expense.

-The Young Henry's affairs took a turn for the worse in 1182.
+Young Henry's affairs took a turn for the worse in 1182.
 He fell out with William Marshal, the leader of his tournament mesnée.
-The unknown author of L'Histoire de Guillaume le Maréchal suggests that Marshal's disgrace was because he had indulged in a clandestine affair with Queen Margaret.
-David Crouch, one of the Marshal's principal modern biographers, argues that the charge against William was actually one of lèse majesté, brought on by Marshal's own arrogance and greed.
+The unknown author of L'Histoire de Guillaume le Maréchal suggests that Marshal's disgrace was because he had been falsely accused of a clandestine affair with Queen Margaret.
+David Crouch, one of the Marshal's principal modern biographers, argues that the charge against William was actually one of lèse-majesté, brought on by Marshal's own arrogance and greed.
 By this account, the charge of adultery was only introduced in the History of William Marshal as a distraction from the real charges, of which he was most probably guilty.
-Though the Young King sent his wife early in 1183 to the French court, it was done most likely to keep her safe in the impending war with his brother, Richard, rather than because she was in disgrace.
+Though the Young King sent his wife early in 1183 to the French court, it was done most likely to keep her safe in the impending war with his brother Richard rather than because she was in disgrace.

-Margaret gave birth to a baby boy named William, who may have been born prematurely on 19 June 1177 and died only three days later.
+Margaret gave birth to a baby boy named William, who may have been born prematurely on 19 June 1177, and died only three days later.